RudrakshDev/Task-5-Navbar/README.md

 ## Contributing

-### If you'd like to contribute improvements to this Cat Photo App, you're welcome!
+### If you'd like to contribute improvements to this Task-5-Navbar, you're welcome!
 Here's how:

 1. Fork this repository: On GitHub, navigate to your forked copy of this repository.
 Click the "Fork" button in the top right corner.
 2. Clone your fork: Clone your forked repository to your local machine using Git.
 You can find instructions for cloning on the GitHub Help Docs https://github.com/git-guides/git-clone.